Eurasian Gambit

 by S.T.
 Fargo)

 I was sitting in my miniature office on Lacuna Drive 85 with a glass of White Bear whiskey in my hand and my feet on the desk, watching a portable TV set placed next to my shoes.
 I had just followed the latest news on the crisis in Britain and the wild idea they had to put the country up for auction.
-My desk was actually so crammed with the device that I could accidentally kick it down if I stretched my legs a little more, but I couldn’t care less.
-Firstly, the TV set was insanely old and, therefore, incredibly cheap—ironically, it was made in China—and secondly, even if it tumbled, it still wouldn’t have hit the floor since my office was only slightly larger than the desk itself.
+My desk was so crammed with the device that I could accidentally kick it down if I stretched my legs a little more, but I couldn’t care less.
+Firstly, the TV set was insanely old and, therefore, incredibly cheap—ironically, it was made in China—and secondly, even if it tumbled, it still wouldn’t hit the floor since my office was only slightly larger than the desk itself.
 There was simply not enough room on both sides for the device to fall.

-For the sake of being precise, I should mention that my office was exactly two hundred and thirty-five by two hundred and forty-five centimeters.
+For the sake of being precise, I should mention here that my office was exactly two hundred and thirty-five by two hundred and forty-five centimeters.
 It was the smallest one in the whole building and probably in the entire Greenland, too.
 I wasn’t even sure it was a good idea to rent it in the first place because I wasn’t using it much, but it was also because of the money.
 I just didn’t have it.

 From somewhere in the depths of my desk, the telephone gave a hollow ring and startled me from my thoughts.
 I slowly put the glass on the countertop and reached out to open the right lowermost drawer.
 I pulled out only the handset to say a brief “hello.”